sevagh/freemusicdemixer.com/web/_posts/2025-03-09-Audio-to-sheet-music.md

    Absolutely.
 Once you have **MIDI** or **MusicXML**, you can generate any format, including guitar tabs.
 While we emphasize universal notation, you can easily import our outputs into a tab editor.

 3. **Is the stem separation truly “studio quality”?**
-   We rely on **Meta’s Demucs** AI model—plus our own training refinements—to achieve crystal-clear separation.
+   We rely on **Meta’s Demucs** AI model — plus our own training refinements — to achieve crystal-clear separation.
 In many cases, it outperforms top competitors, especially for bass and drums.

 4. **How do you handle copyrighted material?**
    Always ensure you have the right to process the tracks you upload.
 We respect artists’ rights and your privacy.
 Use your best judgment and follow all applicable guidelines.